Greater Morocco: History

 In 1963, following the Independence of Algeria, Morocco attacked a strip of its south-western regions (Tindouf Province and Béchar Province), claiming that parts of them were previously under Moroccan sovereignty.
 There were several hundred casualties.
 French sources reported Algerian casualties to be 60 dead and 250 wounded, with later works giving a number of 300 Algerian dead.
 Morocco officially reported to have suffered 39 dead.
 Moroccan losses were probably lower than the Algerians' but are unconfirmed, with later sources reporting 200 Moroccan dead.
 About 57 Moroccans and 379 Algerians were taken prisoner.
 After a month of fighting and some hundreds of casualties, the conflict stalemated (see Sand War).

 In the early stages of decolonisation, certain elected Moroccan politicians, in particular some members of the Istiqlal Party, like Allal al-Fassi, the sole advocate of “total liberation” who refused to enter France even to meet with his monarch or long-standing nationalist colleagues, were in favour of claiming wider territories historically associated in some way with the Moroccan Sultan.
 That was initially not supported by the Sultan (later King) of Morocco.
 Al-Fassi's ambitions gained more support in parliament in the beginning of the sixties, leading to a delay in the recognition of Mauritania (independent in 1960, not recognised by Morocco until 1969).

 Al-Fassi's wider claims were effectively abandoned in the later 1960s, although Morocco claims Western Sahara and the Spanish plazas de soberanía on its northern coast.
 Morocco's refusal to accept its post-colonial borders in the case of Western Sahara has put it on a collision course with the African Union, which holds that as one of its principles.
 As a consequence, Morocco is the only African country to step out of the union because the Polisario Front, representing the Sahrawi Arab Democratic Republic, was awarded a seat.

 The government of King Hassan II laid claim on several territories, successfully acquiring the Tarfaya Strip after the Ifni War with Spain, and much of the territory around Ceuta and Melilla.
-Morocco also acquired much of Spanish Sahara after Spain handed the territory to Morocco and Mauritania (see the Madrid Accords).
+Morocco also appropriated much of Spanish Sahara after Hassan II sent 350.000 Moroccan civilians to invade it by force, taking advantage of Spain uncertain political situation when general Franco was close to his death, Green March.
+Spain was forced to surrender the territory to Morocco and Mauritania (see the Madrid Accords).
 Spanish Sahara remains a disputed territory, with the Polisario Front who claim it as the Sahrawi Arab Democratic Republic.